aurorascharff/next15-account-selector/STEPS.md

 - What you're looking at is an project dashboard demo app with an account selector.
 This is based on a real feature I built for my current project, the inspiration behind this talk.
 - Let’s pretend your designer gave this nice custom UI in Figma, with a custom account select that didn't exist in your component library.
 So you built it yourself.
 And all is well, right?
 Let's try this out.
+- The keyboard navigation is incorrectly implemented, trying to use arrows, I have to use tabs when I should be using the arrow keys, does not close moving to next element.
+It does not close on escape click or on click outside.
 - This account select allows me to switch account, get a loading state spinner, a toast, and see the updated dashboard.
 There was a strange interaction there, the loading state was not entirely in sync with the visual update.
-Oh well, let's also try interacting with this dropdown.
-- (My toast is also out of sync, it shows the success message before the dashboard has updated.)
+- (My toast is also out of sync, it shows the success message before the dashboard has updated.) functionality (show with console).
-- The keyboard navigation is incorrectly implemented, trying to use arrows, I have to use tabs when I should be using the arrow keys, does not close moving to next element.
-It does not close on escape click or on click outside.
-The menu popover placement isn't smart and doe not have any smart auto positioning functionality (show with console).
 - I have these challenges: I'm trying to build a custom UI component, yet I want it to be accessible.
 But I'm not an accessibility expert.
 I also want to smoothly handle async operations with a good UX.
 But I don't want to write lot's of code to get all this right.
 - This situation was me not long ago.
 Who else has been in a similar situation?
 - That's why, the goal of this demo: show you how to make this custom account selector interactive and accessible, and improve the unstable UX using certain tools: Ariakit and React 19.
 Let's get to the code!